-For each MEOLUT in the DDR, compute the ratio of the number of solutions with DOA location generated for all designated reference beacons that are accurate within 5 km vs. the total number of associated solutions with DOA location, where Time_First and Time_Last (i.e., respectively, Message Fields 14a and 14b per document A.002) are within the analysis period, and Time_Last - TimeFirst < 2.5 seconds.
+For each MEOLUT in the DDR, compute the ratio of the number of solutions with DOA location generated for the designated QMS reference beacons that are accurate within X km vs. the total number of associated solutions with DOA location, where Time_First and Time_Last (i.e., respectively, Message Fields 14a and 14b per document C/S A.002) are within the analysis period, and Time_Last - TimeFirst < 2.5 seconds.
+This computation shall be performed for each designated reference beacon separately and for all designated reference beacons together.
+The computation shall be performed for X = 5 km and for X = 20 km.